See also: Chromium OS Commit Queue.

-It's a service (aka a bot) that commits rietveld changes for you.
+It's a service (aka a bot) that commits rietveld changes for you, instead of your directly committing the change.
 It is enabled for the following projects:

 If you check the box for a project that is not handled, it will simply not be committed.
 So the "base url" must be set on your CL.

 The design doc is in its own page and there's a design doc about the Try Server <-> Rietveld <-> Commit Queue 3-way integration.